 What Causes Obesity in Children?

-Children become overweight and obese for a variety of reasons.
-The most common causes are genetic factors, lack of physical activity, unhealthy eating patterns, or a combination of these causes.
-Only in rare cases is being overweight caused by a medical condition such as a hormonal problem.
-A physical exam and some blood tests can rule out the possibility of a medical condition as the cause for obesity.
+Obesity is a complex disease and children develop obesity for a variety of reasons.
+The strongest factors that contribute to this condition are genetic factors, as well as hormonal, metabolic, psychological, cultural, and behavioral factors like a lack of physical activity, unhealthy eating patterns, or a combination of these causes.
+A physical exam and some blood tests can rule out the possibility of a medical condition as the cause of obesity.

 Although weight problems run in families, not all children with a family history of obesity will be overweight.
 Children whose parents or siblings are overweight may be at an increased risk of becoming overweight themselves, but this can be linked to shared family behaviors such as eating and activity habits.